20th European Space Mechanisms

 and Tribology Symposium

-Sponsoring and Exhibiting at ESMATS 2021
+Sponsoring and Exhibiting at ESMATS 2023

 As with previous ESMATS there will be opportunities to sponsor the event and for equipment suppliers / related organisations to have an exhibition stand.
 As a sponsor your company logo will appear on the esmats.eu website along with company and product / service details – an ideal opportunity to promote your company and its products / services to a uniquely targeted audience.
-If you would like to sponsor ESMATS2021 or are interested in exhibiting your products / services / company at ESMATS2021 please contact us at firstname.lastname@example.org.
-We look forward to welcoming you to Warsaw in 2021.
+If you would like to sponsor ESMATS2023 or are interested in exhibiting your products / services / company at ESMATS2023 please contact us at firstname.lastname@example.org – more details can be found on the exhibitors page.

 The European Space Agency (ESA)